MS-JUNG/MS-JUNG/README.md

 ## Hi there 👋

+🌱 I'm currently pursuing a master's degree at the Bio-Information Systems Laboratory.
+🌱 My main research interests are Graph Neural Networks and Molecule Learning for Retro Synthesis Analysis.
+-
 <!--
 **MS-JUNG/MS-JUNG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.